cisco-ce/roomos.cisco.com/docs/WebEngine.md

 ## What about non-touch devices?

-At the moment, only the Webex Board has touch screen capability, but all the new Cisco video devices such as Room Kit, Room Kit Mini, Room 55 etc also support web view.
-The most obvious use case is digital signage, but soon you will also be able to open web views programatically through the xAPI.
+Webex Boards and Webex Desk series have touch screen capability, but all the new Cisco video devices such as Room Kit, Room Kit Mini, Room 55 etc also support web view.
+The most obvious use case is digital signage, but you can also open web views programatically through the xAPI.
 See the section on API-driven web views above.

 # Trouble shooting